One Ingredient: Brussels Sprouts (Without the Bacon)

 A few years back, before my children were in school, I worked both for a city farm stand and as a personal chef for families in my neighborhood.
 It was a perfectly symbiotic arrangement: At the end of my market-stall days I’d bring home beautiful produce otherwise destined for the compost pile, and the following morning I’d pore over cookbooks to decide how to transform that bounty into dinner for four very distinct families' diets.

-At the time I was cooking for a couple of pescatarians, a health-conscious doctor and two distinctly omnivore families who had differing ideas about bacon.
-And when late fall rolled around, and the Brussels sprouts harvest was well under way, it was a challenge to make one single side dish out of them that would please all palates.
+At the time, my clients were a couple of pescatarians, a health-conscious doctor and two families of omnivores who had differing ideas about bacon.
+So when late fall rolled around and the Brussels sprouts harvest was well under way, it was a challenge to make one single side dish out of them that would please all palates.

 Sometime in the last decade a very interesting thing happened to the Brussels sprout: With rising demand for farm-to-table produce and seasonal eating, creative restaurant chefs and food writers moved this humble crucifer up the scale from derided to revered, and suddenly Brussels sprouts were turning up on menus in even the most fast-casual of places.
-In 2009, New York chef David Chang released his magnificent Momofuku cookbook, in which he offers a recipe for deep-fried sprouts (or cauliflower) in a fish sauce vinaigrette sprinkled with Japanese spices and crisped rice cereal.
-It was a game changer, and was much emulated in restaurants around the country.
+In 2009, when New York chef David Chang released his magnificent Momofuku cookbook, he offered the world a recipe for deep-fried sprouts (or cauliflower) in a fish sauce vinaigrette sprinkled with Japanese spices and crisped rice cereal.
+It was a game changer, and was emulated in restaurants around the country.